-conditions (Madhavan, 1995, Barclay et al., 2008, Foucault and Menkveld, 2008).
+There are countervailing forces, however.
+When price information is sufficiently well distributed, either by design (consolidated tape) or because some traders multi-home and are able to arbitrage across the different venues, prices tend to converge across trading venues and reflect market-wide conditions (Madhavan, 1995; Barclay et al., 2008; Foucault and Menkveld, 2008).
 We capture these ideas by controlling for exchange eigenvector centrality, a proxy for market connectivity, and local market conditions interacted with the exchange eigenvector centrality.

 Counterparty-specific covariates of price advantage.
 The trading terms obtained by market participants on the different exchanges may also depend on the mix of traders on those exchanges, independently of the level of information fragmentation or local market conditions, for example because of market power or because of the market design of the trading venue.
-We account for these effects by allowing for exchange fixed effects and controlling for the ratio of sellers to buyers, the Herfindahl Hirschmann Index and the average centrality of the counterparty side.
+We account for these effects by allowing for exchange fixed effects and controlling for the monthly ratio of sellers to buyers active on the exchange, the Herfindahl Hirschmann Index and the average centrality of the counterparty side on the exchange during the day of the transaction.

 Trader-specific covariates of price advantage.
 The recent literature on OTC markets has suggested that the terms that traders get depend on their centrality in the network of all market participants and the centrality of their counterparty.
-In the context of emissions markets, traders' bargaining power also depends on their commitments (emissions and allowances surrenders or settlements of futures contracts).
-We control for both traders' centrality and accumulated net surplus.
-To account for time-invariant trader characteristics, we include trader type fixed effects ($\alpha{type(i)}$) and, specifically, distinguish between compliance traders in the energy sector (the largest and most active group), compliance traders outside of the energy sector, and non-compliance traders.
-We also distinguish between small compliance traders and large compliance traders, based on their initial allocation of allowances.11
+In the context of emissions markets, traders' bargaining power also depends on their commitments (emissions and allowances surrenders or settlements of futures contracts).12 We control for both traders' centrality and accumulated net surplus.
+To account for time-invariant trader characteristics, we include trader type fixed effects $(\alpha{type(i)})$ and, specifically, distinguish between compliance traders in the energy sector (the largest and most active group), compliance traders outside of the energy sector, and non-compliance traders.
+We also distinguish between small compliance traders and large compliance traders, based on their initial allocation of allowances.13

 Other controls.
-We control for the size of the transaction, W{ikt} , as earlier research has found that it is correlated with the markups charged by traders (Li and and Schürhoff, 2019, Di Maggio et al., 2017).
+We control for the size of the transaction, W{ikt} , as earlier research has found that it is correlated with the markups charged by traders (Di Maggio et al., 2017; Li and Schürhoff, 2019).
 To account for market-wide drivers, we allow for month fixed effects and adjust standard errors for heteroskedasticity and clustering at the transaction day level.

 Note that most of the covariates in (1) are invariant at the month level, whereas the dependent variable varies both within and across days.
 Our normalization of price advantage by daily prices helps account for some of the within month variation.
 The rest will be captured by the error term clustered at the day level.
-Table 4 in the Appendix provides descriptive statistics for all regression variables.
+Table 4 in the Appendix provides descriptive statistics and Table 5 in the Appendix provides definitions for all regression variables.